mcmchris/wisblock-edge-impulse/RAK11200-Edge-Impulse-Firmware/README.md

 - You'll need two additional components to compile this firmware:
   - LIS3DHTR_ESP-IDF
   - ESP-NN

--First open the ESP-IDF 4.4 CMD from the Desktop shortcut.
+- First open the ESP-IDF 4.4 CMD from the Desktop shortcut.
--Then Navigate to the firmware folder ../RAK11200-Edge-Impulse-Firmware
+- Then Navigate to the firmware folder ../RAK11200-Edge-Impulse-Firmware

 Get the additional components by cloning the corresponding repositories to **components** folder in the root folder of the project: (../RAK11200-Edge-Impulse-Firmware/components)